-Left is one of my most successful images, a view from the bridge in Liverpool Cathedral.
+One of my most successful images, a view from the bridge in Liverpool Cathedral.
 The image was built from 9 images made up of three sets of three.
 Each set was taken using the T&S 24mm Canon lens using the shift to take three images (centre, left and right shift) each of an upper , middle and lower slice of the vertical plane.
 Each of the 9 images were in turn HDR images made up of 5 shots each.
 So altogether 45 images were combined using HDR and Photoshop stitching techniques.
 On the right is an image of the Chancel in Cheltenham's All saints' church, another successful and popular image.
 As a general rule I tend to spend 2-3 days photographing a cathedral.
 The helpful people at Liverpool let me have access very early in the morning to ensure that few people were moving about in the building.
 There are a lot of similar images in my church galleries and I plan to continue to travel to other locations and attempt to get collections that I am content with.

 Black and white work is also something I enjoy doing and I am fortunate to have the Gloucestershire and Warwickshire railways near me as well as the Black Country museum an hours drive away.
 There is plenty of scope for taking photographs that lend themselves to a good conversion to monochrome.